BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !dbattle(["Aster", :AsterKnight, 1], ["Eclipse", :EclipseDame, 1], "Factory Field")

-Depending on what Pokémon you have this can be a bit difficult since they like to one-shot Fern's Budew, but your sheer numbers can probably overwhelm them regardless.
+Depending on what Pokemon you have this can be a bit difficult since they like to one-shot Fern's Budew, but your sheer numbers can probably overwhelm them regardless.

 Outside the factory, Florinia will ask you a question.

 **Relationship Point Choices:**
 - Yes (+1 Florinia)

-You will then be given the Field Notes App in your Pokégear, and offered to turn on a graphical feature that shows off field effect boosts in battle.
+You will then be given the Field Notes App in your Pokegear, and offered to turn on a graphical feature that shows off field effect boosts in battle.
 I recommend doing this!
 You will also be given the *Electric Terrain Readout*.
 You may have noticed we were battling on the Factory Field inside Mosswater.
 Most of the important trainers in this game we will be fighting on these custom field effects, so the Field Notes will be very helpful.

 Before we continue with the story, there are a couple quests we can take care of now.